 A cookie sheet full of the stuffed quahog shells, sprinkled with paprika and ready to bake in the oven.

-Here is a video that I found on the internet
+video that I found on the internet

 On Cape Cod many driveways have crushed quahog shells instead of tar.
 The Indians made jewelry from the quahog shells and also used the shells for money called wampum.